mbloch/mapshaper-proj/README.md

 * No support for datum transformations using grid files.

-* Only about half of Proj.4's 130-odd projections have been ported.
+* About 1/3 of Proj.4's 130-odd projections have not been ported.

 ## Command line programs: mproj and mcs2cs